-Therefore, practicing along with the ESG guidelines, and tweeting socially acceptable literature are very different things for these organizations.
+Therefore, actually implenting ESG best practices and tweeting socially acceptable literature are two very different things for these organizations.

 The good news is that this perception is quickly becoming outdated.
 According to recent interviews conducted with the biggest firms across the world (State Street, BlackRock, the Japan Government pension fund, Sweden, California Public Retirement System, etc.), the general consensus is that the leaders place a high importance on ESG.
 The ESG guidelines help investors select outliers in the industry and choose companies that value the same things as them.

 Take the example of Trillium Asset Management, a Boston-based firm with a net asset of $2.5 billion that employs a chosen selection of ESG factors that position the company for long term performance.
 The company avoids investing in any other companies that have known association with coal mining or have more than 5% of their revenue coming in from weapons selling or nuclear power, and refuse to invest in companies that employ unethical workplace practices such as discrimination in the workplace, animal rights violations, and imbalanced governance structures.

 How to find the best ESG data providers?